BlackPianoCat/BlackPianoCat/README.md

 ## 🚀 Featured Project

 ### [RepliSage](#)
-_A machine that combines stochastic simulations with molecular dynamics for the modeling of chromatin._
+_A machine that combines stochastic simulations with molecular dynamics for the modeling of chromatin.
+It models the interaction between loop extrusion, epigenetic mark spreading and DNA replication.
+This machine is made with unique simplicity and ease of use._

 > “Simplicity is the ultimate sophistication.”
 > — I try to keep my codebase as lean as possible while chasing ambitious scientific questions.